Atomoxide/53001-Project/README.md

 ### Table: customer_order, payment, order_return, shipment
 * customer_order is the order table (named customer_order to avoid conflict in MySQL syntax).
-It stores the information for each order, including order date, subtotal, shipping cost, processing fee (credit card or any third party payment processing fee), estimated tax, and the total amount.
-Each order is also associated with an user, a shipment, a payment, and an order status as foreign keys
+It stores the information for each order, including order date, subtotal, shipping cost, processing fee (credit card or any third-party payment processing fee), estimated tax, and the total amount.
+Each order is also associated with a user, a shipment, a payment, and an order status as foreign keys
 * payment table stores each payment with its amount and receive date.
-It also associates with a billing address and a payment type (Visa, Mastercard, Paypal, etc.) as foreign keys
+It also associates with a billing address and a payment type (Visa, Mastercard, PayPal, etc.) as foreign keys
 * order_return is the return table (named order_return to avoid conflict in MySQL syntax).
 It stores the inforamtion for each return, including the return issue date, refund amount, shipping cost.
 Each return is also associated with a user, a shipment, a return status, an order id (the order that the returning item comes from), and the product variant of the returning item as foreign keys
 * shipment table stores each shipment with its ship date, expected delivery, ship-to name (customer name to receive the package), last time of update, and tracking number.
 It also associates with a shipping method (e.g. over-night express, two-day express, ground, etc.), a shipping address, a contact phone number, and a tracking status (e.g. shipped, in transit, delivered) as foreign keys